- What kind of questions will I get?

 Most participants say they spend around 1 hour a day answering the ASK questions, which can be during the evening outside of work hours, and do 1 or 2 live chats a day during school hours.
 This will vary according to how busy your zone is and how much detail you go into with your answers.
 Some people have been known to spend a lot more, but that’s certainly not compulsory!

 Don’t worry if work is taking you abroad during the event, you can easily take part from there, as long as you have access to the internet and some free time.

 You can answer the ASK questions on the site whenever is convenient for you, the only time you need to be aware of are live chats; which run through the UK school day (8.30am – 4pm).
 There may be a couple of after school STEM clubs which run until 5pm.

-The students are voting for their favourite researchers.
-In the Curiosity Carnival Zone five researchers with lots of votes go through to live final on the night of the Curiosity Carnival (29th September 2017) at Oxford University.
+In the Curiosity Zone five researchers with lots of votes went through to a live final on the night of the Curiosity Carnival (29th September 2017) at Oxford University.
 All researchers are invited to come along, whether in the final or not, as the students from the Zone will be encouraged to attend and meet you in person.
 In the live final, the researchers will face questions from the audience and compete for votes to decide who’ll be crowned the winner of I’m a Researcher, Get me out of here!